 Almost every website owner seeks to maximize conversions.
 That might involve getting more sales, gathering a strong list of emails, or another metric altogether.
 Either way, if you’re not tracking those conversions, you’re missing out on data you can use to optimize your website.

-Why Should You Track Website Conversions?
+Why Should You Use WordPress Track Conversion Tracking?

 Every website has a goal, and that usually involves convincing your users to do something.
 Each time you succeed at getting someone to take a desired action, such as buying a product or signing up for a membership, that’s called a ‘conversion’.